-We reevaluated the claim by Solanki et al. (2004) that the recent Sun is exceptionally active.
-As earlier studies (Muscheler et al., 2007; Steinhilber et al., 2008), we conclude that recent solar activity is high but not unusual in the context of the Holocene. $\Phi$ was estimated to be on average at 650 MeV during the last 25 yr by Steinhilber et al. (2008) and for a reference Local Interstellar Spectrum (LIS) of Castagnoli and Lal (1980).
-We find an average $\Phi$ for the Holocene (10.9-to 0 kyr BP) of 555560 MeV.
-Solar activity in our decadally-smoothed record is during 28% of the time higher than the modern average of 650 MeV and during 3940% higher than 600 MeV, used to define periods of high activity by Steinhilber et al. (2008) (Fig. 13).
-This may be compared to corresponding values of 2 and 15 % by Steinhilber et al. (2008).
-In contrast to earlier reconstructions, our record suggests that periods of high solar activity ( $>600\,\mathrm{MeV}$ ) were quite common not only in recent millennia but throughout the Holocene.
+We reevaluated the claim by Solanki et al. (2004) that the recent sun is exceptionally active.
+As earlier studies (Muscheler et al., 2007; Steinhilber et al., 2008), we conclude that recent solar activity is high but not unusual in the context of the Holocene. Φ was estimated to be on average at 650 MeV during the last 25 yr by Steinhilber et al. (2008) for a reference Local Interstellar Spectrum (LIS) of Castagnoli and Lal (1980).
+We find an average Φ for the Holocene (10 to 0 kyr BP) of 555 MeV.
+Solar activity in our decadally smoothed record is during 28% of the time higher than the modern average of 650 MeV and during 39% of the time higher than 600 MeV, used to define periods of high activity by Steinhilber et al. (2008) (Fig. 13).
+This may be compared to corresponding values of 2 and 15% by Steinhilber et al. (2008).
+In contrast to earlier reconstructions, our record suggests that periods of high solar activity (> 600 MeV) were quite common not only in recent millennia, but throughout the Holocene.